AE 5020 Contemporary Challenges in Arts Education - 1-3 graduate credits

 AE 5410 Art Education Internship in Teaching K-12 - 1-9 graduate credits

-The culminating public school field-based teaching experience for MAT Art Education majors that fulfills the student teaching requirements for New Hampshire K-12 teacher certification in art education.
+The culminating public school field-based teaching experience for MAT Art Education majors that fulfills the Internship in Teaching requirements for New Hampshire K-12 teacher certification in art education.
 The internship is a continuous, full-time (five days per week) experience at both elementary and secondary levels during which, after a period of structured observation, students gradually assume responsibility for a full range of visual art teaching activities encountered in a school situation, thereby demonstrating the appropriate professional skills and attitudes essential for successful teaching of diverse populations of students.
-The internship is conducted under the supervisory guidance of certified K-12 school art faculty and PSU Art Education Clinical Faculty.
+The internship is conducted under the supervisory guidance of certified K-12 school art faculty and PSU Art Education University Supervisors.
 Required seminars complement the experience.
 Falls and Springs.
 Prerequisite: Completion of all course requirements for the MAT in Art Education.
 All the policies related to the undergraduate and graduate field experience apply to this course.

 AE 5560 Special Topics in Art Education - 1-3 graduate credits

-This course provides a specialized offering by a specialist in a specific art education field.
-Students will participate in an intensive hands-on education experience.
-A departmental faculty supervisor and technician will be assisting the specialist in guiding the students in a focused environment.
-Students may repeat this course when offered under a different topic title.
-Summers.
+This course provides a specialized offering by a specialist in art education.
+Students will participate in an intensive hands-on art education experience during the course.
+A departmental faculty supervisor and/or technician will be available to assist the specialist in guiding the students in a focused environment.
+Students may repeat this course when offered under a different topic.

 AE 5700 Curriculum Development and Assessment in the Arts - 3 graduate credits